 Medication – Medication is the cornerstone of bipolar disorder treatment.
-Taking a mood stabilizing medication can help minimize the highs and lows of bipolar disorder and keep symptoms under control.
-Several medicines are available to help stabilise mood swings.
+Taking a mood-stabilizing medication can help minimize the highs and lows of bipolar disorder and keep symptoms under control.
+Several medicines are available to help stabilize mood swings.

-These are commonly called mood stabilisers and include:
+These are commonly called mood stabilizers and include:

 - anticonvulsant medicines

 - The medicine of choice to treat bipolar disorder is Lithium.
 It is a long-term treatment – 6 months.